wp-plugins/google-analytics-adder/readme.txt

 *  Use classic Google analytics code
 *  Use Google's Universal Analytics code
 *  Use Google's new User Id Tracking with Universal Analytics

+###Why you should use Google Analytics

+Ther are several options you can use to keep track of the visitors to your site a.k.a analytics.
+All of the analytics programs have their advantages and disadvantages, including Google Analytics.
+Google Analytic's advantages, though, outweigh its disadvantages.
+For all around analytics, Google Analytics is your best option.

+First, Google Analytics is free.
+While there are other analytics software out there that are free, none give your as much data as Google Analytics with the ease of implementation.

+Second, Google Analytics is fast.
+You may not like all of what Google does, but one thing you have to agree on, Google knows how to make servers run fast.
+And they didn't cut any corners when implementing the Google Analytics servers.

+Next, Google Analytics is the standard when you want to sell your website.
+Ask anyone who buys and sells websites and they will tell you that having Google Analytics data will bring you more money.
+The longer the historical Google Analytics data, the better.

 ###Enhance Google Analytics